Noonan-Edward/sales_pipeline_analysis/README.md

 - Rudimentary visualizations highlighting actionable findings

 This repository aims to reflect a real-world analytics workflow while emphasizing reproducibility and business value.
+## The Why/For What
+Stumbling across this sales pipeline / CRM dataset on Maven Analytics posed me with what I believed to be a great opportunity to show off my grounding Python, SQL, and Data-Viz capabilities that I've been taking intiative to improve.
+Constantly looking for ways to grow (and put on display) my data analysis toolkit, I saw the learning opportunity as solid portfolio potential.

+The hero question (or problem to solve) here asks from where the greatest revenue potential is derived.

+I planned to first clean the sales pipeline dataset's 4 individual tables using a tailored cleaning script in Python.
+What followed would be a brief but practical data quality check / exploratory analysis in Python.
+From there, I figured I could load the data into a readied PostgreSQL database of my own, query for insight,

 ## Tech Stack
 ### Python